LivingCryogen/Hazard/README.md

 I took on the project ***as if* it were to be extended and worked on by teams** in a modern development environment.
 See the "Architecture" and "Feature Highlights" sections for more details.

-Along the way, if anybody has a little fun or is charmed by my wife's artwork, all the better :)
+Along the way, if anybody has a little fun or is charmed by my wife's artwork, all the better. :)

 ## Background
 This is my first programming project after deciding to return to IT.
 When deciding what my first portfolio project should be, I remembered